olvaffe/olv-notes/graphics/specs/vulkan.md

       `VK_ACCESS_HOST_WRITE_BIT`,
       - a memory domain operation from the device memroy domain to the host memory domain
+  - example
+    - suppose
+      - the cpu has a L2 for all cpu memory accesses
+      - the gpu has a L2 for all gpu memory accesses
+    - if the host domain was the cpu L2 and the device domain wsa the gpu L2, it would not work
+      - a memory domain operation from the host to the device would flush the cpu L2
+      - a memory domain operation from the device to the host would flush the gpu L2
+      - a `VK_ACCESS_HOST_WRITE_BIT` in the src access mask of a memory dependency would generate a memroy domain operation from the host to the device
+        - but we could not encode cpu L2 flush into the cmdbuf
+    - it is more typical to have
+      - the host domain is the system memory
+      - the device domain is both the system memory and the gpu L2
+      - a memory domain operation from the host to the device is nop
+      - a memory domain operation from the device to the host flushes gpu L2

 ## Appendix C: Compressed Image Formats